 26. Sip a coffee by a fireplace

-When you get tired of sitting on the couch at home, consider going to the award-winning Higher Ground Café in Kensington (open as of February 12, 2021).
-It’s a nice place with a chilled atmosphere, fireplace, and delicious hot chocolate.
+When you get tired of sitting on the couch at home, consider going to the award-winning Higher Ground Café in Kensington.
+It’s a nice place with a chilled atmosphere, fireplace, and delicious hot drinks.

 27. Visit the science centre

-The Spark Science Center offers many educational programs, including planetarium shows, dome movies, and special adults-only events.
-They offer many virtual tours and events as well in 2021.
+The Spark Science Center offers many educational programs, including planetarium shows, dome movies, special adults-only events, and a new digital immersion gallery.